EvanSays/turing/whats_a_dev.md

 #### Group reflection questions
 - Anything unexpected or unusual about the process?
-- What support do you need in order to prepare for tech interviews?
+- What support do you need in order to prepare and be effective during tech interviews?

 ## Day in the life of a developer